Political Science, Bachelor of Science

 - POS 301W which meets the junior-level writing requirement (3 units)

 - POS 421C which meets the senior capstone requirement (3 units)

 - Additional POS courses, excluding POS 220 (24 units)

 - POS 408, POS 423, POS 466, or POS 485 (3 units)*

 As part of their degree program, students are required to complete 3 units of an experience of difference.
 This requirement can be met by selecting one of the following courses:POS 408, or POS 485.
 You may only use experience of difference coursework with a course prefix other than POS in exceptional circumstances, with your advisor's prior approval.
 If you take more than 3 units of experience of difference coursework, they will count in general elective credit.

 - You must complete a minor of at least 18 units from those described in this catalog.
 In consultation with your advisor, you should select a minor that's appropriate for your career aspirations and educational needs.
 Your minor advisor will advise you about this part of your academic plan.

-You may not pursue the Political Science Minor in conjunction with this degree.
+You may not pursue the Politics and Government BA or the Political Science Minor in conjunction with this degree.

 Also note that you may elect to complete a merged or dual major instead of a minor; see your advisor for more information.